Diagrammatic reasoning tests and how they work

 What does a diagrammatic reasoning test assess?

-Diagrammatic reasoning tests mainly assess a candidate’s logical ability, but will also assesses other factors.
+Diagrammatic reasoning tests mainly assess a candidate’s logical ability, but will also assess other factors.
 Skills and abilities assessed during diagrammatic reasoning tests include:

 - Analytical ability

 - Critical thinking ability

 Compared to other ability tests and other psychometric assessments, diagrammatic reasoning is a very specific skill, requiring only a few similar abilities.
 For this test candidates will not be required to used any prior knowledge, and the questions on the test will not vary depending on the role or industry recruited for.

 Free example diagrammatic reasoning tests